zoubingwu/reackt/README.md

 Reackt makes writing GUI back to the simplest model:

 1. User interaction triggers some kind of event.
-2. Event triggers a function call to computes and update the app state.
+2. Event triggers a function call to compute and update the app state.
 3. The state changes trigger UI re-render so users can have feedback to respond their interaction.

 You shouldn't have to consider all those concepts like reducers, actions, action types, action creators in your brain now, reackt just handles it internally for you!